hidayatarg/Learn-EntityFramework-Core/Readme.md

 Now you can run the project to see if this work.

 > Notice: Incase of error make sure to check your DatabaseContext class constructor to be `public`.
 If it is not public dependency injection cannot initialize it.

+## SQL Server Object Explorer
+Inside the visual studio, from here you can see you local db and find that the database is created.
+As you can see Entity Framework has made the Id field as primary key by convenction.

+>Note: In real life senarios you will have to use migrations.
+Generally It is not a good idea to delete the whole database to change its structure